Phil Edwards (runner)

 Philip Aaron Edwards, MD (September 23, 1907 – September 6, 1971) was a Canadian and Guyanese track and field athlete who competed in middle-distance events.
 Nicknamed the "Man of Bronze", he was Canada's most-decorated Olympian for many years.
 He was the first-ever winner of the Lou Marsh Trophy as Canada's top athlete.
 He went on to serve as a captain in the Canadian army and as a highly regarded physician and expert of tropical diseases.

 Early life

 Edwards was born in Georgetown, British Guiana (now Guyana), to a family of thirteen children.
-His father was a magistrate, and the family was part of the Black elite in the colony.
+His father was a magistrate, and the family was part of the Afro-Guyanese elite in the colony.
 Edwards' father was one of eighteen children and was originally from Barbados.
 Less is known of his mother, but it is thought that she may originally have been from Trinidad.
 In a 1928 New York Daily News article, it was stated that Edwards' paternal grandmother was East Indian and his maternal grandfather was Scottish and that fellow Olympian Jack London was a classmate of his at Queen's College in Georgetown.
 Growing up in what Edwards called 'a country district', he practiced sprinting by racing an angry cow, according to the article.